Centre for Ethno -Veterinary Practice & Alternative Medicine

-Maintenance and updating of bacterial type cultures for Veterinary Biologicals as well as evaluation of good manufacturing practices and training of personnel engaged in production of Veterinary Biologicals.
-The divisional activities are directed towards large-scale production of different immunobiologicals, organization of training programmes for the state biological production units through national diploma and specialized short-term training courses, besides rendering advisory services.
-In addition, scientists are also engaged in conducting research towards the improvement of the existing immunobiologicals and addition of newer products.
+Maintenance and updating of bacterial type cultures for Veterinary Biologicals as well as evaluation of good manufacturing practices and training of personnel engaged in the production of Veterinary Biologicals.
+The divisional activities are directed towards the large-scale production of different immunobiologicals, organization of training programmes for the state biological production units through national diploma and specialized short-term training courses, besides rendering advisory services.
+In addition, scientists are also engaged in conducting research towards the improvement of the existing immunobiologicals and the newer products.

 Rain Water Harvesting Model of RAJUVAS

 Necessity:– Bikaner has an annual rainfall of around 250 mm which falls short of requirements.

 The main campus of RAJUVAS is spread over 63000 Sqm. of the area.
 The annual rainwater availability in the campus is expected to be around 95.00 lac litres.
 RAJUVAS was thinking of utilizing rainfall to enhance its green cover.
 Efforts were initiated very humbly to divert flowing water on its roads to green beds by the side of roads.
 After the establishment of the University, a plan was prepared to harvest rainwater from the roofs of buildings, roads, water coming in the campus from outside and even rainwater collecting around its boundaries.